SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/05-Annotations.md

   System.out.println("Deprecated!");
 }
 ```
-These annotations can be used to generate suppress warnings.
+This annotation can be used to show that the marked element should no longer be used.

-It is a good practice to apply them since it can prevent future errors.
+It is a good practice to use annotations since they can prevent future errors.

 [/slide]